Krabatz/shelltools/README.md

 #### Configuration

-Copy pcd.config.sample to pcd.config and adapt the settings to your needs.
+Copy _shelltools to ~/.shelltools in your home directory and adapt the settings to your needs.

 Example: